Rogen Wilderness Canoe Expedition

 We recommend that you allow plenty of time to cross from the western shore of Lake Rogen down to Femunden - this is a very challenging stretch of the tour.
 Between Nedre Roastan and the Röa river, the going is steep with long carries over rocky terrain but is interspersed with glorious paddling on sections of calm water.

-For the last section of your canoe tour, you can choose one of two possible routes - north along Lake Feragen to be collected on the northern shore, or west through a beautiful network of small lakes to end at Röros.
+For the last section of your canoe tour, you turn north along Lake Feragen to be collected on the northern shore.

 There are two portages of approx. 700m and 500m required for this tour in addition to a large number of other land transports over steep and uneven terrain, and at times you will almost be climbing with the canoe.
 There are also many sections of rapids at which you must take the canoes and equipment out of the water with land transports of 2km or more in a single stretch.